DSHydro/SnowML/docs/Data_Pipeline.md

 **Naming convention**
 - Each file is named "model_ready_{huc_id}.csv"
-- For example, "model_ready_huc170300010402.csv" contains data for huc_id 170300010402, a HUC 12 (sub-watershed) huc unit that is part of the Naches sub-basin near Yakima.
+- For example, "model_ready_huc170300010402.csv" contains data for huc_id 170300010402, a HUC 12 (sub-watershed) that is part of the Naches sub-basin near Yakima.

 **Time Period** <br>
 Each file contains data for the water years 1984 through 2022. <br>